 - Brewster was designated as a Massachusetts Green Community in 2020 under the Massachusetts Department of Energy Resources (DOER) Green Communities Act of 2008.
 Grant funds through the Green Communities program were awarded for energy conservation measures such as programmable thermostats, an energy management system, heat pump water heater, and demand control ventilation in Municipal Buildings. - The Town has completed several solar projects with funding from the Cape and Vineyard Electric Cooperative, including 3.18628 total MW of solar generating facilities located on four municipal properties: the transfer station, the Stony Brook and Eddy Schools; and the Captains Golf Course and driving range.
-The Town has also entered into a new 'off-taking' agreement with Truro which will significantly reduce the Town's net utility expenses in the coming years.
 The total revenues and savings to the Town through leases and off-taking arrangements with other municipal facilities is approximately \$273,772.06 (FY22).
 The total energy savings to the town from the rooftop solar installations on Stony Brook and Eddy Elementary Schools is 256,345.61 kWh (FY22).
 Carport solar canopies over the golf course parking lots produce an estimated 740,291 kWh annually, saving approximately 523 metric tons of carbon dioxide equivalent and providing the Town with more than \$40,000 annually in revenue. - The Town's long-standing commitment to open space protection has helped sequester carbon by protecting forested lands as a natural carbon sink.